fivexl/terraform-aws-shared-parameters/modules/shared_parameters/default_kms_key_arn/read/README.md

 # Shared SSM parameter - `alias/default` KMS key ARN

 This module outputs the ARN of the `alias/default` KMS key.
 This is default key to be used for encryption across the environment.
 This module depends on pre-created KMS keys with ram resource share in every environment (dev, test, prod).
+Module uses `resource_share_name = module.naming_conventions.default_kms_key_resource_share_name` to guess the resource share name.

 ## Usage
 ```hcl